djangocon/2024-old.djangocon.us/_pages/opportunity-grants.md

 Our opportunity grant application window is now closed.
 All decision notifications have been sent.
 {% endcomment %}

 Our opportunity grant application window is now closed.
-All decision notifications will be sent by June 14th, 2024.
+All decision notifications will be sent by July 8th, 2024.

 If you have any questions, feel free to reach out to the opportunity grants team at [{{ site.opportunity_grants_email }}](mailto:{{ site.opportunity_grants_email }}).